Finite-temperature phase transitions in $S=1/2$ three-dimensional Heisenberg magnets from high-temperature series expansions: Results

 \subsection{Dlog Pad\'e method applied to $c_v(\beta)$}

-So far, $\beta_c$ and the critical exponent $\gamma$ have been determined using the ferromagnetic susceptibility.
-The problem on relying on $\chi$ is that it depends on the order parameter, which is not generally known.
-Even in cases where it is known, like for antiferromagnetic models ($J>0$) presenting a phase transition (bipartite lattices), new HTSE of the antiferromagnetic staggered susceptibility $\chi_{\rm AF}$ have to be calculated\cite{Oitmaa04}, which is computationally expensive.
+So far, $\beta_c$ and the critical exponent $\gamma$ have been determined using the ferromagnetic susceptibility, which presents a strong singularity.
+The problem with relying on $\chi$ is that it depends on the order parameter, which is not generally known.
+Even in cases where it is known, like for antiferromagnetic models ($J>0$) presenting a phase transition (bipartite lattices), new HTSEs for the antiferromagnetic staggered susceptibility $\chi_{\rm AF}$ have to be calculated in order to see a strong singularity~\cite{Oitmaa04}, which is computationally expensive.
 On the other hand, other thermodynamic functions such as the specific heat $c_v(\beta)$ and the entropy $s(\beta)$ are always indicative of a phase transition, and ferro- and antiferromagnetic models are connected by the transformation $\beta \rightarrow -\beta$.
-So the advantage is that no new HTSE have to be calculated.
+So the advantage is that no new HTSEs have to be calculated.
 However, there is also a disadvantage.
-In these functions, the ferro- and antiferromagnetic singularities coexist on the HTSE, and are always present on the positive and negative $\beta$ axis.
+In these functions, the ferro- and antiferromagnetic singularities coexist on the HTSE and are always present on the positive and negative $\beta$ axis.
 Keeping this in mind, we now try to characterize a phase transition in the universality class of the Heisenberg 3D model, but without knowing the order parameter (i.e. $\chi$): for this, we now focus on the $c_v(\beta)$ function.

-Since $c_v$ behaves as $B - A \left(\beta_c - \beta \right)^{-\alpha}$ with $\-1<\alpha<0$ close to $\beta_c$, the Dlog Pad\'e method cannot be used directly (the logarithmic derivative of $c_v$ does not have a simple pole at $\beta_c$).
+Since $c_v$ behaves as $B - A \left(\beta_c - \beta \right)^{-\alpha}$ with $-1<\alpha<0$ close to $\beta_c$, the Dlog Pad\'e method cannot be used directly (the logarithmic derivative of $c_v$ does not have a simple pole at $\beta_c$).
 However, the Dlog Pad\'e method can be used on $c_v -B$.
 Doing so provides a good number of poles near the accepted $\beta_c$.
 As $B$ is a priori unknown, we can select its value such that we get the highest quality of results and then deduce $\alpha$.
-The issue is that there is a wide range of $B$ values that give high quality results.
-However, this method allows to obtain a well-defined dependency between the height of the peak $B$ and the critical exponent $\alpha$.
+The issue is that there is a wide range of $B$ values that give high-quality results.
+However, this method allows us to obtain a well-defined dependency between the height of the peak $B$ and the critical exponent $\alpha$.
 The resulting $B(\alpha)$ is displayed in Figs.~\ref{fig7} and \ref{fig8}, together with our interpolation method results.